AadityaJVin/Image-Encryption-Mechanism/Description.md

    - The user selects an encrypted image and enters the same password used during encryption.
    - The AES algorithm decrypts the image data, restoring the original image.

- Installation
+ **Installation**

 1. Clone the Repository  :
-   git clone Link to this repository--> cd image-encryption-aes
+   git clone <--Link to this repository-->
+   cd image-encryption-aes

 2. Set Up the Environment:
    - Install Python 3.x if not already installed.
    - Create a virtual environment (optional but recommended):

+'''

      python3 -m venv myenv
      source myenv/bin/activate

-3. Install Required Libraries: pip install -r requirements.txt
+3. Install Required Libraries:

+   pip install -r requirements.txt

-4. Run the Program:
+5. Run the Program:

    python final.py

 Usage
 1. Launch the application by running `final.py`.
 2. Use the GUI to:
    - Select an image file for encryption.
    - Enter a password to encrypt the image.
    - Save the encrypted image file.
    - Select an encrypted image file for decryption.
-   - Enter the same password to decrypt the image and view the original.
+   - Enter the same password to decrypt the image and view the original

-Screenshots

      Future Scope
 - Adding support for additional image formats.
 - Integrating cloud-based storage for encrypted images.